telefonicaid/lettuce-tools/README.md

 Lettuce Tools
 ==========

-TDAF Lettuce Tools are a set of tools and utilities that extend the lettuce out of the box features fill some of the gaps detected in the projects.
+Lettuce Tools are a set of tools and utilities that extend the lettuce out of the box features fill some of the gaps detected in the projects.

 To create a dependency in your project requirements to install it througth pip add the following line to your file: